 Silicon, the silent engine driving biotech roadmaps

-Besides advances in chemistry, it was semiconductor fabrication technologies that brought the cost of sequencing drastically down from a million dollar per genome to today’s 100 dollar.
+Besides advances in chemistry, it was semiconductor fabrication technologies that brought the cost of sequencing drastically down from a million dollar per genome to 100 dollars today.
 They did this by enabling higher-density reads and massive parallelization through nanowell patterning, field-effect transistor (FET)-based sensors, photonic integrated circuits, and CMOS-based image sensors.

 Imec’s collaborative innovations with industry